Marcel2603/tfcoach/docs/pages/usage.md

 Available output formats:

+- `pretty` (default): colorful output with explanation in a human-friendly format and link to docs
-- `raw` (default): one line per issue with location information and rule explanation in a human-friendly format
+- `compact`: one line per issue with location information and rule explanation in a human-friendly format
 - `json`: more detailed output optimized for machine-parsing

 Exit codes: